-- Meetings with CEOs reinforcing the imperative role of CEO of board of trustees to support the institutional transformation required for full implementation of guided pathways at scale. - Discussions with core leadership teams to support data collection, analysis, and use, including explicit support for the use of: - o Disaggregated KPIs, reinforcing the equity discussion throughout - Student voices - o K-12 and dual credit student entry data - Entry data for students who are designated as underprepared - o Adult Education & Literacy student entry data - o Progress data - Transfer data - Completion data - Workforce data - Progress on pathways action plans and components of the Scale of Adoption Assessment as a living comprehensive guide to implementation at scale - Meaningful completion of advance work and post-institute short-term action plan - Institution-wide engagement and professional development
+- Meetings with CEOs reinforcing the imperative role of CEO of board of trustees to support the institutional transformation required for full implementation of guided pathways at scale. - Discussions with core leadership teams to support data collection, analysis, and use, including explicit support for the use of: - Disaggregated KPIs, reinforcing the equity discussion throughout - Student voices - o K-12 and dual credit student entry data - Underprepared student entry data - o Adult Education & Literacy student entry data - Progress data - Transfer data - Completion data - Workforce data - Progress on pathways action plans and components of the Scale of Adoption Assessment as a living comprehensive guide to implementation at scale - Meaningful completion of advance work, post-institute short-term action plan, and the Texas Pathways Application to Round 2 - Institution-wide engagement and professional development

-The center will design on-site visit objectives, and coaches are expected to assist colleges in setting visit agendas that allow for robust discussions that press colleges to go beyond basic report-out sessions to substantive working sessions with the coach asking thoughtful probing questions that require colleges to identify gaps in their reform efforts and to plan for sustainable implementation at scale.
+The center will design on-site visit objectives and coaches are expected to assist colleges in setting visit agendas that allow for robust discussions that press colleges to go beyond basic report-out sessions to substantive working sessions with the coach asking thoughtful probing questions that require colleges to identify gaps in their reform efforts and to plan for sustainable implementation at scale.
 Through regular site visits, coaches will develop stronger relationships with college teams, resulting in more effective interventions and improved student outcomes.